 Only the first image attachment is included when the report is shared.
 You can include more by configuring it to display multiple images.

 Once you've added an attachment element to a report, you can change the number of image attachments displayed, how they are organized, and how they appear.
-To modify an attachment element in a report, under the Attachment tab, on the Format tab, modify the outline and border of the images and the background, border, and shadow of the element.
+To modify an attachment element in a report, on the Attachment Frame tab, modify the outline and border of the images and the background, border, and shadow of the element.

 Attachment sort order